Sleep (band)

-Sleep is an American heavy metal band from San Jose, California.
-Guitarist Matt Pike and bassist and vocalist Al Cisneros have been the only constant members throughout its history, with several changes of drummers throughout their history.
+Sleep is an American stoner/doom metal band from San Jose, California.
+Guitarist Matt Pike and bassist and vocalist Al Cisneros have been the only constant members throughout the band's history.
 Critic Eduardo Rivadavia describes them as "perhaps the ultimate stoner rock band" and notes they exerted a strong influence on metal in the 1990s.

-The band first gained attention with their second album, Sleep's Holy Mountain (1992).
-However, conflict with the band's record company contributed to Sleep's breakup by the end of the decade.
-Sleep's third album, Dopesmoker, was released after the band's dissolution.
-The band reformed in 2009 and has played sporadic live dates internationally since.
-In 2018, Sleep surprise-released their comeback album, The Sciences, on Third Man Records, to critical acclaim.
+The band released their debut album, Volume One, in 1991, after which original fourth member Justin Marler left.
+Sleep gained wider attention with their second album, Sleep's Holy Mountain, in 1992.
+However, conflict with the band's record company contributed to their breakup by the end of the decade.
+Their third album, Dopesmoker, was released after the band's dissolution; both Holy Mountain and Dopesmoker have been acclaimed as doom metal and stoner metal classics.
+The band reformed in 2009 and have played sporadic live dates internationally since, with Neurosis drummer Jason Roeder replacing original member Chris Hakius.
+In 2018, Sleep surprise-released their comeback album, The Sciences, on Third Man Records, to further critical acclaim.

 History

 Early years

 Sleep evolved in the early 1990s from the band Asbestosdeath, which was established by vocalist/bassist Al Cisneros, drummer Chris Hakius, and guitarist Tom Choi.
 Asbestosdeath expanded to a quartet with the introduction of Matt Pike on guitar, and recorded two singles - "Dejection" for Profane Existence and the self-released "Unclean".
 Choi departed, and later founded Operator Generator, It Is I, Noothgrush, and Las Vegas' Black Jetts.
 Asbestosdeath recruited Justin Marler as replacement and the band adopted the new name, Sleep.